CodeMaster2012/CodeMaster2012/README.md

 - 👋 Hi, I’m @CodeMaster2012
-- 👀 I’m interested in assmbly x86, Julia
+- 👀 I’m interested in assmbly x86, c++
-- 🌱 I’m currently learning x86 assembly and Julia
+- 🌱 I’m currently learning x86 assembly and c++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...